KantTao/C--Sharp--Repo/README.md

 3: Applied a Dependent Injection for each layer
-4: Applied a  DTO ( Transfer Object) for Controller and Service 4; Applied AutoMapper to initialise objects from DTOs in the service layer
+4: Applied a  DTO ( Transfer Object) for Controller and Service 4; Applied AutoMapper
+   *initialise objects from DTOs in the service layer
-5: Applied FluentValidations （Validator）to check the parameters passed from the frontend
+5: Applied FluentValidations
+   *（Validator）to check the parameters passed from the frontend
-6: Applied GlobalException (Middleware) and  FormattedResponse to catch all exceptions and return to Front-end (Standardise formatting)
+6: Applied GlobalException (Middleware) and  FormattedResponse to
+   * Catch all exceptions and return to Front-end (Standardise formatting)
 7: Applied Logger

-//Project built on local host, using Docker Connect SQL Servers, PostMan, Dbeaver.
+Project built on local host, using Docker Connect SQL Servers, PostMan, Dbeaver.